 Knowing Where To Hit

-The joke is about a consultant and a locomotive engineer.
+The joke is about a locomotive engineer who calls a consultant.

 One day, a consultant was called by the locomotive engineer to examine a locomotive that was making a loud noise.
 The staff couldn't figure out what was causing it.